Disciplined selection for well muscled sheep with locked in performance and excellent constitution.

 - Dag scoring- using SIL dag score best practice techniques we have begun putting some data around breeding sheep with less dags.
 Scores are collected at weaning on all lambs and again in Autumn on all lambs.

 - Facial excema- we have been steadily breeding FE tolerance into our flock, with the clear goal of retaining the other traits we have worked to hard on.
 This began with the purchase of an FE tested sire in 2008 from NZ’s leading FE flock (based on SILACE).
 Since then we have steadily increased the number of FE tested sires used in the flock.
-The group of rams with FE tolerance in their background are identified prior to sale time, so that clients can select sheep that are either sired by or out of ewes by FE rams.
-We are now Ram Guard testing to guage our progress while maintaining progress in other traits, we also use genomics to give another layer of accuracy to our selection.
+We have invested in sires with high FE tolerance and are testing a number of ram hoggets at .35.
+Ram Guard testing enables us to guage our progress while maintaining progress in other traits, we also use genomics to give another layer of accuracy to our selection.
 High FE tolerance in Romneys is the result of many years of selection, we are happy with the gains we are making while retaining the traits Pahiwi Romneys are renowned for.